Nicolelam8891/nicolelam8891/README.md

   👩🏻‍💻 **Asian American Association, Berkeley California** - CA\
   📖 **Advocate and unite the Asian American community, develop proactive measures through social and educational awareness, in addition to educating lower-income communities regarding the importance of higher education
 **\
-  📆 2 years worth of volunteering work
+  📆 2 years' worth of volunteering work

   👩🏻‍💻 **Advanced Surgical Associates** - CA \
-  📆 1 year worth of weekly volunteering at the clinic 📖 ** Prepare pre and post-operational packets and insurance for all patients, observed laparoscopic surgery, assist with office related tasks, and communicated and worked alongside with the patients, doctors and workers fluently in Vietnamese
+  📆 1 year's worth of weekly volunteering at the clinic 📖 ** Prepare pre and post-operational packets and insurance for all patients, observed laparoscopic surgery, assisted with office-related tasks, and communicated and worked alongside the patients, doctors, and workers fluently in Vietnamese
 **\

    👩🏻‍💻 **Volunteer Health Interpreters Organization** - CA \